menu

 People

 If you are planning to retire in Louisiana, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Louisiana, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.3% of neighborhoods in LA.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 97.7% of neighborhoods in LA.
 If a Louisiana retirement is in your future, this neighborhood should be one of the places you visit.
-In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children and highly educated executives.

 Diversity

-Did you know that the neighborhood has more French and Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 16.1% of this neighborhood's residents have French ancestry and 1.8% have Romanian ancestry.
+In fact, 14.2% of this neighborhood's residents have French ancestry.

 The Neighbors